dotgreg/tiny-wechat-jssdk-server/README.md

    >  deny all;
    > }
    > ```

 2. **On your Application/Website**
+   1. Make sure to whitelist your Domain name as JSSDK Allowed URL inside Wechat Official Account backend
-   1. add `<script src="http://api.wx.yourcompany.cn/script/wxSharing.js"></script>` in your frontend app (on vueJS, simply include it inside your index.html)
+   2. add `<script src="http://api.wx.yourcompany.cn/script/wxSharing.js"></script>` in your frontend app (on vueJS, simply include it inside your index.html)
-   2. call in your pages
+   3. call in your pages

    > ```
    > window.wxSharing = {